sls1005/modified-Wade-Giles-input-schema/README.md

 ### Tips

 * Not all keys on the keyboard are required when using this schema, so you don't have to remember the whole keyboard in order to use it (even if you can remember, your speed of inputting will not get increased when using this schema).
-Don't try to use all the keys of the keyboard; find the positions of the most used keys (usually `C`, `H`, `T`, `S`, `'` (apostrophe) and vowels) and focus on them!
+Don't try to use all keys of the keyboard; find the positions of the most used keys (usually `C`, `H`, `T`, `S`, `'` (apostrophe) and vowels) and focus on them!

 * Using only a part of the keyboard and further relying heavily on some of the keys (which is just what this schema does) implies low information entropy.
 Don't try to select each individual letter; type more letters and use the context to filter them (and then delete additional letters if any).